SanthoshCheemala/FLARE/README.md

 This is a research implementation.
 While built on sound cryptographic principles, it should undergo thorough security review before production use.
 The parameters and implementation choices prioritize educational value and functionality demonstration.

-## 📞 Contact

-For questions or suggestions, please open an issue on GitHub or contact the maintainer.

 ---

 **Disclaimer**: This software is provided for research and educational purposes.
 Users are responsible for ensuring compliance with applicable laws and regulations when using cryptographic software.